Frequently Asked Questions

 Residential accommodation typically has less impact than other building types.
 Our proposed future development has onsite parking designed within the development to avoid placing any parking burden on Manly.

-The future development proposal includes basement parking of not less than 184 car spaces, that would be provisioned to comply with Council’s requirements.
+The approved development proposal includes basement parking spaces that have been provisioned to comply with Council’s requirements.
 The parking is primarily to accommodate residents, tenants and employees.

 Q: Has the COVID-19 pandemic changed the way you do business?